suma14/suma14/README.md

 ### 💼 Experience Snapshot

+- **Volunteer Research Assistant @ Missouri University of Science and Tecnology** ▸ Investigating user perceptions in **AR environments** by developing immersive experiences using **Unity** and **Vuforia SDK**, with integration into AR glasses for real-world usability testing.
+  ▸ Collecting and analyzing interaction data to optimize performance, enhance spatial accuracy, and improve overall user engagement in marker-based AR scenarios.

 - **Program Analyst @ Cognizant**
   ▸ Worked on **Oracle HCM Fusion**, **SQL**, and **Full Stack Development**
   ▸ Developed BI Publisher reports, optimized system performance, and supported enterprise applications